amitgilboa/ImmunoSight/README.md

-Our approach involves a comprehensive exploration of the TCR repertoire landscape to unveil crucial insights into immune responses.
+ImmunoSight involves a comprehensive exploration of the TCR repertoire landscape to unveil crucial insights into immune responses.
 This is accomplished through a two-stage methodology, wherein we initially project a small set of public TCR anchors to a two-dimensional space using MDS, followed by the computation of coordinates for the remaining study sequences using MLAT.

 This two-stage approach, coupled with the utilization of anchors, yields several advantages over traditional forms of dimensionality reduction.
 Notably, it mitigates the computational burden associated with projecting tens of thousands of receptors to a 2D space by calculating their pairwise distances.